-- Clinically significant active bleeding, including gastrointestinal bleeding - Lesions or conditions at increased risk of clinically significant bleeding, e.g., recent cerebral infarction (hemorrhagic or ischemic), active peptic ulcer disease with recent bleeding, patients with spontaneous or acquired impairment of hemostasis - Hepatic disease associated with coagulopathy and clinically relevant bleeding risk (see ACTION AND CLINICAL PHARMACOLOGY, Hepatic Impairment) - Concomitant treatment with any other anticoagulant, including - o unfractionated heparin (UFH), except at doses used to maintain a patent central venous or arterial catheter, - o low molecular weight heparins (LMWH), such as enoxaparin and dalteparin, - o heparin derivatives, such as fondaparinux, and - o oral anticoagulants, such as warfarin, dabigatran, apixaban, rivaroxaban except under circumstances of switching therapy to or from LIXIANA. - Pregnancy (See WARNING AND PRECAUTIONS-Special Populations, Pregnant Women) - Nursing Women (See WARNING AND PRECAUTIONS-Special Populations, Nursing Women) - Hypersensitivity to edoxaban or to any ingredients of the formulation.
-For a complete listing of ingredients see DOSAGE FORMS, COMPOSITION AND PACKAGING.
+- Clinically significant active bleeding, including gastrointestinal bleeding - Lesions or conditions at increased risk of clinically significant bleeding, e.g., recent cerebral infarction (hemorrhagic or ischemic), active peptic ulcer disease with recent bleeding, patients with spontaneous or acquired impairment of hemostasis - Hepatic disease associated with coagulopathy and clinically relevant bleeding risk (see 10 CLINICAL PHARMACOLOGY - Hepatic Insufficiency) - Concomitant treatment with any other anticoagulant, including - unfractionated heparin (UFH), except at doses used to maintain a patent central venous or arterial catheter, - o low molecular weight heparins (LMWH), such as enoxaparin and dalteparin, - heparin derivatives, such as fondaparinux, and - oral anticoagulants, such as warfarin, dabigatran, apixaban, rivaroxaban except under circumstances of switching therapy to or from LIXIANA. - Pregnancy (See 7 WARNING AND PRECAUTIONS Special Populations, Pregnant Women) - Nursing Women (See 7 WARNING AND PRECAUTIONS Special Populations, Breast-feeding) - Hypersensitivity to edoxaban or to any ingredients of the formulation.
+For a complete listing of ingredients see 6 DOSAGE FORMS, STRENGTHS, COMPOSITION AND

+PACKAGING.